isnastish/key-value-store/README.md

 ```log
 {"level":"info","timestamp":"Sat Jun 22 18:17:15 UTC 2024","message":"Listening :8080"}
 ```
 Now, go to visual studio and execute any client's test.
-You can do it via the terminal with `go test ./... -count=1` command.
+You can do it via the terminal with `go test ./... -count=1` command  as well.
 You should see the logs comming from the kvs service running in the docker container.
 ```log
 {"level":"info","timestamp":"Sat Jun 22 16:52:48 UTC 2024","message":"Endpoint /api/v1-0-0/strget/dummy_String, method GET"}
 {"level":"info","timestamp":"Sat Jun 22 16:52:48 UTC 2024","message":"Endpoint /api/v1-0-0/mapput/randomMap, method PUT"}